stephencelis/SQLite.swift/Documentation/Index.md

 > _Note:_ The return type of a function must be [a core SQL type](#building-type-safe-sql) or [conform to `Value`](#custom-types).

-You can create loosely-typed functions by handling an array of raw arguments, instead.
+We can create loosely-typed functions by handling an array of raw arguments, instead.

 ``` swift
 db.create(function: "typeConformsTo", deterministic: true) { args in